matsive/Unity_Robotics_ROS2_Messaging/README.md

 The steps of building a package of ROS2 can be found [Here](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html).

 Or follow the below steps:
-In the example we will be subcribing or receiving messages from unity of a objects x,y,z position and x,y,z,w rotation data.
-For that a msgs package will be created.
+In the example we will be generating messages from unity of a objects x,y,z position and x,y,z,w rotation data.
+For that a ROS2 msgs package will be created.
 1. Source ROS2
    ```
    source /opt/ros/humble/setup.bash